dbuzlea/Automation/README.md

 ### Steps to run a file inside Terminal for beginners:

 - cd to /Examples/
-- run 'python3 <file_name>.py' to run the file inside Terminal.
+'''
+cd Examples
+'''
+- To run a file inside /Examples folder (replace the <file_name> with the name of the file):
+'''
+python3 <file_name>.py
+'''

 # /UI Testing: